Learning About Raw Feeding

 - I have daily dance parties with my dogs.

 - I believe that we can learn a lot by watching The Real Housewives.

 We're currently raising four dogs; two sets of littermates.
 I know that many people believe that bringing home 2 puppies at once is a bad idea and you can find a lot of negative sentiment on raising littermates online.
 I believe it's only ill-advised when you're not prepared.
 Hiring an experienced and reputable positive based dog trainer is key.
 We've worked with amazing dog trainers and work with our dogs daily.
 The result is a pack of well-behaved (most of the time), fun (all of the time), happy and healthy dogs.

-Our raw dog food comprises of about 75% muscle meat, 10% raw meaty bones, 10% offal (organ meat) with 1/2 being liver, and 5% fruits, vegetables, eggs, and/or goats milk.
-I follow the BARF (biologically appropriate raw feeding) model, because I believe dogs do need fruits and vegetables in their diet; the more nutrients, the healthier our dogs.
+Our raw dog food comprises of about 80% muscle meat, 10% raw meaty bones, 5% liver, and 5% offal (organ meat).
+I also add organic vegetables (kale, spinach, green beans, zucchini, etc,), raw eggs, goat's milk, and kefir.
 Our dogs started off with Darwin's Pet in 2013.
 I now source the bulk of my dogs' food from a local raw feeding co-op.
 Our dogs each have individual needs and learning what works for each dog inspires many blog posts.
 Read More

 As Seen In…